inside.ewu.edu

 Pre-requisites: MUSC 203.

-It is an exploration of analytical techniques for many styles of music.
+An in-depth exploration of analytical techniques for many styles of music.
+Genres include orchestral, chamber music, wind symphony and choral repertoire.

 MUSC 405.
 ORCHESTRATION.
 3 Credits.